Mysterio: Retirement and return to villainy

 After being beaten by the likes of Deadpool and other superheroes, Quentin Beck left the supervillain business and relocated to Las Vegas.
-His daughter Misty Beck shows up persuade him to become Mysterio again.
+His daughter Misty Beck shows up to persuade him to become Mysterio again.
 Dusk shows some awareness of this, as she warns the Scarlet Spider about Mysterio, but when Reilly visits the villain, he accepts Beck's explanation that he has decided to retire.
 Misty later involves her father in a ritual that would grant her great power if she sacrificed something she truly loved in exchange.
 But when she attempted to kill Beck, Reilly's intervention distracted her long enough for Beck to accidentally stab her resulting in him gaining the power himself as he places his left hand on the altar while shedding Misty's blood.
 Now possessing power drawn from Cyttorak, Beck recreates his Mysterio costume and attacks the Scarlet Spider.
 The Scarlet Spider defeats his foe by cutting off the hand that touched the altar, taking away Beck's power.

 Mysterio later created the illusion of an alien invasion that lured every superhero team to fight them.
 Spider-Man discovered Mysterio's plot and defeated him.
 Mysterio stated that he wanted to become more than a lesser criminal as Spider-Man webbed him up for the police.
 When in court, Janice Lincoln appeared as Mysterio's lawyer as the vision of an unidentified entity with centipedes on him appeared in the courthouse, claiming to be the one who revived Mysterio.

-In the pages of "Dead Man Logan," Miss Sinister coaxes Quentin Beck into becoming Mysterio again in exchange for keeping him safe from Old Man Logan.
+In the series "Dead Man Logan," Miss Sinister coaxes Quentin Beck into becoming Mysterio again in exchange for keeping him safe from Old Man Logan.
 Miss Sinister informed him that his counterpart tricked Wolverine into killing the X-Men.
-To take over the world, Miss Sinister and Mysterio side with Neo-HYDRA.
-Mysterio would later find out that Miss Sinister and Neo-HYDRA would dispose of him once he has served his purpose.
-This led to Mysterio taking Old Man Logan to Neo-HYDRA's base.
-During the battle between Old Man Logan and Neo-HYDRA, Mysterio used an illusion to make Old Man Logan think that he killed him.
+To take over the world, Miss Sinister and Mysterio side with Neo-Hydra.
+Mysterio would later find out that Miss Sinister and Neo-Hydra would dispose of him once he has served his purpose.
+This led to Mysterio taking Logan to Neo-Hydra's base.
+During the battle between Logan and Neo-Hydra, Mysterio used an illusion to make Logan think that he killed him.
 Quentin then makes his way back to Bedford Hills Psychiatric Hospital while tossing out his Mysterio costume.